Baccarat (company): 1870–1936

-The Imperial Era ended in 1870 with the defeat of Napoléon III.
+The Imperial Era ended in 1870 with the defeat of Napoleon III.
 Influences outside France began to have a stronger influence on Baccarat's work during this era, particularly imports from Japan.
 The world's largest chandelier and a staircase lined with a Baccarat crystal balustrade adorn the Dolmabahçe Palace in Istanbul.
 Strong growth continued in Asia for Baccarat.
 Baccarat has become quite famous at the royal houses.
 The queen of Portugal, for example, commissioned for her private collection decorative pieces and tableware (currently exhibited in the Ajuda National Palace).

 In 1891, 4,189 of the 5,723 town inhabitants worked at the crystal glassworks or lived with its employees.
 The number of workers increased from 1,125 in 1855 to 2,223 in 1900, making it one of the largest factories in France.

 At the end of the 19th century, the Baccarat company built a warehouse, a sales store and a bronze workshop in the area of Gare de l'Est in Paris.
 This warehouse employed some 246 people in 1899.
 The building became the Baccarat Museum up until 2003.

 One of its most popular products was perfume bottles, and by 1907 production was over 4,000 bottles per day.
 In 1936, Baccarat began marking all of its works via acid or sandblasting.